Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/competitive-analysis.md

 - **Key Differentiators:** Technology transfer expertise, educational capabilities, scalable solutions
 - **Positioning Strategy:** Growth enabler providing both technology solutions and capability development

-This competitive analysis provides a comprehensive understanding of SkyMirror's market position relative to key competitors across all business units.
+This competitive analysis provides a comprehensive understanding of Skymirror's market position relative to key competitors across all business units.
 By leveraging our unique integrated ecosystem, AI specialization, and educational capabilities, we can maintain sustainable competitive advantages in our target markets while anticipating and responding to competitive challenges.